PrefectHQ/prefect/docs/guides/webhooks.md

     identifier, so `body.friendly-name` will not work.
 Use `body['friendly-name']` in those cases.

-Prefect Cloud will attempt to parse any other content type (such as `text/plain`) as if it were JSON first.
+Prefect Cloud will attempt to parse any other content type (like `text/plain`) as if it were JSON first.
 In any case where the body cannot be transformed into JSON, it is made available to your templates as a Python `str`.